-Compression - To help reduce swelling, you may have to compress your ankle.
-Do this by using a 3 to 4 inch of elastic bandage.
-Don't make it too tight that might hinder blood circulation.
-The compression should be removed or loosen before you sleep at night.
+Compression – To help reduce swelling, you may have to compress your ankle.
+Do this by using a 3 to 4-inch elastic bandage.
+Don’t make it too tight that might hinder blood circulation.
+The compression should be removed or loosened before you sleep at night.

-Elevation - Swelling can be also reduced by elevating the ankle higher than your hip.
-This is necessary as you’repreventing inflammatory fluids to further implicate into the injury.
+Elevation – Swelling can be also reduced by elevating the ankle higher than your hip.
+This is necessary as you’re preventing inflammatory fluids from further implicating into the injury.

 Right after getting an ankle sprain towards 72 hours, prevent from doing the following or more known as HARM:

-Alcohol - Don't consume alcohol to prevent bleeding and swelling on the affected area.
+Alcohol – Don’t consume alcohol to prevent bleeding and swelling in the affected area.